The 3-Day Weekend Guide to MankatoVisit Mankato

 Mankato Weekend Guide: Day 2

 On your second day in beautiful Mankato, go on a self-guided CityArt Sculpture Walking Tour throughout the City Center to check out more than 34 permanent sculptures from around the world.
 Families are encouraged to download the walking tour brochure to learn about the story and artists behind each piece.
 During the tour, take a break in one of the area’s many breakfast cafes like Wagon Wheel Restaurant and Fillin’ Station Coffee House.
 Or you might want to try Tandem Bagels to pick up a few bagels to go.
 Next stop, hop on your bike and ride down the Minnesota River Trail toward Sibley Park, a gorgeous protected park with its own petting zoo and multiple play areas (perfect for children).
-Recognized as having one of the coolest playgrounds in the state, the park has a barnyard-themed playground and a bright-red barn with its own garden full of ponds, bridges, trellises and more.
+Recognized as having one of the coolest playgrounds in the state, the park has a barnyard-themed play area and a bright-red barn with its own garden full of ponds, bridges, trellises and more.
 Meet and greet some of the farm’s animals including peacocks, goats, miniature horses, pigs, ducks and alpacas.

 Next, head eight minutes west along the river to Bent River Outfitters and rent kayaks (many include two-seaters to bring along children too young to paddle on their own).
 Paddle along the Minnesota River and get a glimpse of scenic nature views of countryside farmlands, lush meadows and impressive bridges.
 You will find plenty of ideal rest areas to dock your boat, venture on land and enjoy a picnic.